lfe/blog/src/_posts/2015-11-28-2110-lfe-yaws-docker-update.md

 <img src="{{ site.base_url }}/assets/images/posts/lfe-color-banner.png" />

+## Why the Update?

+Due to the question of a curious community member, I'm now preparing a blog post on using YAWS websockets support with an LFE app.
+I wanted to use the sample app featured in the original LFE Docker blog post (linked at the beginning of this post), but it needed some updates and further finessing ... upon the completion of which, it warranted a new post describing how to use it now.

+Keep your eyes peeled for the websockets post ...

 ## An LFE Web App Aside

 If you'd like to look at the source code for this sample app, it has been